archilex/advanced-tables-docs/README.md

 Advanced Filter Builder is a custom filtering system that gives your users a simple, yet powerful way to quickly build custom queries.
 Each filter inside the builder can be used multiple times and grouped into *or groups*, allowing your users to drill down and find the data they need.
 Advanced Filter Builder was designed to make filtering easy for your users with a simple UI and natural filtering language.

 For developers, Advanced Filter Builder couldn't be easier to implement.
 Advanced Filter Builder can *automatically* generates `text`, `numeric`, `date`, `boolean`, and `select` filters from your table columns!
 You can also seamlessly integrate your existing filters or override the auto-generated ones allowing you to fully customize the filtering experience.

+>Important: [Adding AdvancedTables](#adding-advanced-tables-to-your-table) to your table is required for Advanced Filter Builder to properly work.

 ### Using Advanced Filter Builder